Printed from http://tektonics.org/pretice.php

-As it is we would say that the Transfiguaration was a precursor to that glory of 70, which is why it follows the prediction, but the attempt to force it out into a 6-8 day fulfillment only strains the hold further.
-Ice does not actually answer this argument with the appeal to the preceding context; if anything this highlights just how forced his interpretation is.
+As it is we would say that the Transfiguration was a precursor to that glory of AD 70, which is why it follows the prediction, but the attempt to force it out into a 6-8 day fulfillment only strains the hold further.
+Ice does not actually answer this argument with the appeal to the preceding context, which just highlights how forced his interpretation is.

-Moreover, if this is compared to Luke 21:32 - "So you also, when you see these things happening, know that the kingdom of God is near.
-Assuredly, I say to you, this generation will by no means pass away till all things take place" -- the evidence is then very strong that the same event is being referred to and thus the definition of "this generation" is given to us: It is "some standing here."
+Moreover, if this is compared to Luke 21:32, "So you also, when you see these things happening, know that the kingdom of God is near.
+Assuredly, I say to you, this generation will by no means pass away till all things take place" -- the evidence is then very strong that the same event is being referred to and thus the definition of "this generation" is given to us; namely, it refers to the "some standing here."

 As corollary support he adds:

-- The "some" fits well with the three -- Peter, James, and John -- who saw the transfiguration.
+- The "some" fits well with the three -- Peter, James, and John -- who saw the Transfiguration.
 Perhaps so, but this is not exclusive evidence since it would also fit the likely number (based on lifespans of the time) who would still be around in 70.
-This is not a "problem with the preterist view" as Ice says -- it is merely a minor, non-exclusive support for the countering view.
+This is not a "problem with the preterist view" as Ice says; rather, it is merely a minor, non-exclusive support for the countering view.

 He notes further that: "...Peters notes that 'John only survived' among the 12 disciples till the destruction of Jerusalem."
-Even if this tradition is fully accurate -- no support is given for it -- Peters is mixing up apostles with disciples, and Jesus had more than 12 of these; more than that, Peters fails to note that Jesus was also speaking to a larger group of people [Mark 8:34], not just his disciples.
+Even if this tradition is fully accurate -- no support is given for it -- Peters is mixing up apostles with disciples, and Jesus had more than 12 of these.
+Moreover, Peters fails to note that Jesus was also speaking to a larger group of people [Mark 8:34], not just his disciples.

-- It is argued that the seeing of the Son of Man coming in His kingdom fits the Transfiguration; it might (we would actually argue that it would not), but as we have argued (links above) it fits 70 AD's events (which contrary to Ice, does not require that Jesus be physically present when Jerusalem was destroyed).
+- It is argued that the seeing of the Son of Man coming in His kingdom fits the Transfiguration; it might (we would actually argue that it would not), but as we have argued it fits 70 AD's events (which, contrary to Ice, does not require that Jesus be physically present when Jerusalem was destroyed).